SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Exploration can be prepared with the function :func:`~pypet.trajectory.Trajectory.f_explore`.
-This function takes a dictionary with parameter names (not necessarily the full names, they are searched) as keys and iterables specifying how the parameter changes for each run as the values.
+This function takes a dictionary with parameter names (not necessarily the full names, they are searched) as keys and iterables specifying how the parameter values for each single run.
 Note that all iterables need to be of the same length.
 For example:

 >>> traj.f_explore({'ncars':[42,44,45,46], 'ncycles' :[1,4,6,6]})